 Going back to the description I gave above, I suggested two layers of taxonomy: categories, and tags.
 In this system, each of these taxonomic layers has its own entry point—tags and categories, as well as their associated hierarchies, each have their entry point.
 The knowledge/data-type hierarchy also has a distinct entry point—even though it’s not a principal point of organization for most of our purposes, it can be a useful entry point, especially combined with the extrinsic taxonomic layers.
 This means that a “home” view needs to present all of these different approaches to diving in, as well as a “search” entry point.

-conjunction.
-Owing to the shorter pause afforded by
+determine disjunction vs. conjunction.
+Owing to the shorter

-gives you all documents matching (invoice OR check).
-There still remains ambiguity on whether
+documents matching (invoice OR check).
+There still remains

 Another potentially useful view on the loaded data would be a “sync” view to the local system, especially when paired with primary storage in the cloud.
 I mentioned this a while ago, and gave it a brief footnote, but I think it deserves a little bit of extra coverage.
 The idea is to synchronize to a filesystem, and give each element of the taxonomic hierarchy its own folder, and use links to reflect the fact that a document lives in multiple places, without duplicating storage use.
 This type of synchronization would be especially useful with “media”-type documents, “paperwork generating events,” or things like pay stubs, where there are times that you want to just get a copy of everything associated with a particular taxonomic element.